 What does surprise some people is that the Catskills also a perfect getaway outside of ski season!
 A visit to the infamous Kaaterskill Falls is a must-do.
 Thanks to a new paved trail, you can see the tallest waterfall in New York State, even with limited mobility.
 Park at the Laurel House Rd lot and follow the ¼ quarter of mile walk to the Viewing Platform.
 Multiple hiking trails intersect there, so you can continue exploring the area if you’d like to.
 Each of them varies in difficulty, so pick one that matches your comfort level.

 About 5 minutes from Laurel House Road is the entrance to “America’s First Wilderness,” North-South Lake State Park.
-This 1,000-acre preserve with two lakes has not only history, fishing, canoeing, but hiking to some of the best views and spots this region has to offer— all for $8 a car!
-If you are a fan of history, paintings, the Hudson River School of Art, check out the “Step Into A Landscape Painting” site that shows you how to go to the exact spots of infamous paintings almost 200 years ago.
+This 1,000-acre preserve with two lakes has not only history, fishing, and canoeing, but also hiking to some of the best views and spots this region has to offer— all for $8 a car!
+If you are a fan of history, paintings, and the Hudson River School of Art, check out the “Step Into A Landscape Painting” site that shows you how to go to the exact spots of infamous paintings almost 200 years ago.
 Three of their highlighted locations are in North/South Lake.

-Get more of my favorite Catskills restaurants, bars, nightlife, festivals, and activities here and make sure to include the Catskills on your Empty-Nest USA Travel Bucket List.
+Make sure to include the Catskills on your Empty-Nest USA Travel Bucket List.

 FINGER LAKES: Known for beautiful waterfalls